 The majority of nodules found through the screening programme are benign.
 However, you deserve a clear, expert answer — not months of watching and waiting.
 Dr Okiror can review your scan privately within 2–3 days and give you a definitive plan at your first appointment.
 No GP referral is needed.

 Almost certainly not.
-Around 15 in every 100 people scanned through the programme have nodules, and the vast majority are benign — caused by scarring from a previous chest infection or other non-cancerous changes.
+Around 15 in every 100 people scanned through the programme have nodules, and the vast majority are benign.
 Around 1 in 100 people scanned are diagnosed with lung cancer.
 Expert assessment will tell you clearly and quickly which category you are in.

 You are entitled to seek private assessment at any stage.
 If you have been told you have a nodule and are waiting for a follow-up scan or a respiratory clinic appointment, you can be seen by Dr Okiror privately within 2–3 days at London Bridge Hospital, The Lister Hospital Chelsea, or Canary Wharf outpatients.

 The National Lung Cancer Audit 2026 found that 88% of patients with early-stage lung cancer waited longer than the recommended 49 days from referral to surgery.
 The number of lung cancer operations increased by over 20% in a single year, driven by the screening programme.
-NHS surgical capacity is under significant pressure.
 Private surgery at London Bridge Hospital can be arranged without this delay.

 ION is a robotic system that navigates through the airways to reach and sample lung nodules without any incisions.
 London Bridge Hospital was the first private provider in Europe to offer ION in routine clinical practice.
-For patients with nodules found on screening, it provides a tissue diagnosis within days — eliminating the uncertainty of repeated CT surveillance — and where surgery is needed, it can mark the nodule precisely in the same session.
+For patients with nodules found on screening, it provides a tissue diagnosis within days — eliminating the uncertainty of repeated CT surveillance.
+ION bronchoscopy page →

 Most patients referred with a nodule do not need surgery.
 The purpose of expert assessment is precise risk stratification — distinguishing the small number who need intervention from the majority who can be safely reassured.
-Where surgery is required, Dr Okiror performs robotic segmentectomy, removing only the affected segment of the lung rather than the entire lobe, preserving as much breathing capacity as possible.
+Where surgery is required, Dr Okiror performs robotic segmentectomy, removing only the affected segment of the lung rather than the entire lobe.

 Appointments available within 2–3 days at London Bridge Hospital, The Lister Hospital Chelsea, and Canary Wharf outpatients.
 No GP referral required.
 All enquiries handled with complete discretion by Dr Okiror’s personal PA.